 The Estate and its History

-- Monitor the wildlife that the estate is home to and have adopted wildlife friendly practices of land management.
+- Monitor the wildlife that the Estate is home to and have adopted wildlife-friendly land management practices.

 - Avoid cutting hedges and felling trees in the bird nesting season.